MartinChavez/LINQ/README.md

             /*Note:
             - LINQ uses deferred execution, this means that the 'query' statement only defines the LINQ statement
             - The LINQ query is not executed until its result is required
-            - Calling an operator on the query will cause the query to execute, in this case, is the First() method */
+            - Calling an operator on the query will cause the query to execute.
+In this case, it is the First() method.
+            */
             Assert.IsNotNull(csharp);
             Assert.IsTrue(csharp.Name == "C#");